PGCert, PGDip and MSc inHealth Technology and Human Anatomy

 Applicants must have a 2:1 (Hons) degree or a strong 2:2 and relevant experience in human or mammalian biology, medical engineering, biomedicine, medicine, anatomical science, veterinary medicine, or zoology.
 You are encouraged to highlight previous anatomical experience in your application.

-Intercalating medical students, applicants are required to have successfully completed a minimum of three years of an MB BS or comparable medical qualification.
+Intercalating medical student applicants are required to have successfully completed a minimum of three years of an MB BS or comparable medical qualification.

 English language requirements